ElektraInitiative/libelektra/src/plugins/memoryvalue/README.md

 Memory Value Plugin checks the correct format of memory specifications.

-E.g. setting the max RAM consumption of JVM *maxMem=2048MB valid*
+E.g. setting the max RAM consumption of JVM, 30MB would be valid while 30MBMB would be not valid.

-*maxMem=2048MXB invalid*

-*maxMem=2048P invalid*

-*maxMem=2048 invalid*

 ## Usage

-set meta to use the plugin
+Add the metakey `check/memoryvalue` and set a memory value e.g. 20MB to the key.
-kdb setmeta user/tests/memoryvalue/m1 check/memoryvalue ""

-set key
-kdb set user/tests/memoryvalue/m1 12MB

-retrieve the key
-kdb get user/tests/memoryvalue/m1